According to the report, The New Reality, Digital leaders and champions within the sector are often focused on delivery not strategy.

 Traditionally NFPs have been hesitant to invest in digital to transform the way their business operate; preferring to funnel money into frontline service delivery.
 But with clients, supporters and employees increasingly expecting to interact more seamlessly and directly with NFPs via digital technology, continual hesitation will eventually affect your worker’s productivity, client service levels, as well as your bottom line.

 So stop hesitating and start doing.
+Create exceptional digital experiences for clients, supporters and staff.
 And whatever digital projects you choose to undertake, ensure it is undertaken with a clear strategy aligned to your organisation’s goals and strategies.